starpause/cccatcher/trunk/readme.txt

 CURRENT FEATURES:
 * 128x128 always-on-top, semi-transparent window
-* add mp3s to play by dragging them onto the window
+* add mp3s to play by dragging them or folders onto the window
 * double click to shuffle
 * right click for menu: Star (put -dinoaids- in the file name), Delete (remove file), Pause, Quit
 * window displays a random image from the folder that holds whatever mp3 is playing